Harsh-apk/Meals/README.md

 * Kotlin,
 * Jetpack Compose,
 * Jetpack Navigation,
-* MVVM architecture
+* MVVM architecture,
 * Material3 icons,
 * Coil for image loading,
-* GSON
+* GSON,
 * Retrofit and
 * [Free meal API](https://www.themealdb.com/)

-* The app is currently in development and new features are being added regularly.
+The app is currently in development and new features are being added regularly.

-* Enjoy using the Recipe App!
+__* Enjoy using the Meals App!__